arjun-menon/Distributed-Graph-Algorithms/ReadMe.rst

 .. _Breadth First Search: https://github.com/arjungmenon/Distributed-Graph-Algorithms/tree/master/Breadth-First-Search
 .. _Shortest Path: https://github.com/arjungmenon/Distributed-Graph-Algorithms/tree/master/ShortestPath

-The subdirectory of each algorithm contains a relevant **ReadMe** file that describes the algorithm in detail with specific information about its implementation, limitations, etc. The ReadMe should be viewed in GitHub or with a Markdown converter as it contains images, styling, secionts, etc.
+The subdirectory of each algorithm contains a relevant **ReadMe** file that describes the algorithm in detail with specific information about its implementation, limitations, etc. The ReadMe should be viewed in GitHub or with a Markdown converter as it contains images, styling, sections, etc.

 Note about References
 ~~~~~~~~~~~~~~~~~~~~~